Cray-HPE/ims-sshd/README.md

 This build environment can be used as a model for other build environments that can be used by IMS.

+# Container Runs as Root

+The SSHD container runs the sshd command to enable access to the image being built/customized.
+As part of the setup of sshd, container level sshd keys need to be created and written to /etc.

+There is future work that will hopefully mitigate any concern regarding this container running as root.
+However, until this work is completed, the container will need to run as root.

 ## Getting Started

 ### Image Build Prerequisites